jamesjin63/Gastric-Cancer-Welfare-Loss/README.md

-# Gastric Cancer Welfare Loss (VLW) Study Code
+# Welfare-Based Economic Burden of Gastric Cancer (VLW) — Analysis Code

-This folder contains R scripts used for the study:
+This repository contains the analytical R scripts for the study:

 **Global, regional, and national welfare-based economic burden of gastric cancer: estimates for 2021 and projections to 2050**

+## Overview of the analytical workflow
+1. Forecast DALYs to 2050 using exponential smoothing.
+2. Estimate country-level VLW in 2021 and 2050 using a VSL-based willingness-to-pay framework.
+3. Aggregate results to SDI and regional levels and compute GDP share.
+4. Produce age–sex–country summaries and global age–sex profiles.
+5. Generate summary figures and maps.

-## Contents
+## Script inventory
-- `ES 2050.R` – Exponential smoothing forecasts to 2050.
+- `ES 2050.R` — Exponential smoothing models and DALY forecasts to 2050.
-- `VLW-new.R` – 2021 VLW calculation and summaries (country, region, SDI, global).
+- `VLW-new.R` — 2021 VLW estimation and summary tables (country, SDI, region, global).
-- `VLW 2050.R` – 2050 VLW calculation and summaries (country, region, SDI, global).
+- `VLW 2050.R` — 2050 VLW estimation and summary tables (country, SDI, region, global).
-- `VLW-age group.R` – Age–sex–country VLW calculations and exports.
+- `VLW-age group.R` — Age–sex–country VLW estimation and exports.
-- `VLW-figure.R` – Figure generation for regional/SDI summaries and maps.
+- `VLW-figure.R` — Figure generation for regional/SDI summaries and mapping.

 ## Data inputs (expected)
-These scripts assume the following files exist in their referenced paths:
+These scripts assume the following files exist at the referenced paths:
 - `20250625极其重要 整理的 DALY 和各种经济指标 表1.xlsx`
-- `204.csv` (GBD DALY data, 2021)
+- `204.csv` (GBD DALYs, 2021)
 - `2050.csv` (forecasted DALYs to 2050)
-- `21.csv` (region/SDI labels)
+- `21.csv` (region and SDI labels)
 - `HALE.csv`
-- Map assets referenced in `VLW-figure.R` (e.g., `mapdf_2024_China`, `namex`, `mapdf_2024_China` objects loaded in session)
+- Map assets referenced in `VLW-figure.R` (e.g., `mapdf_2024_China`, `namex`), loaded into the R session

-## Outputs
+## Outputs (examples)
-The scripts write multiple CSVs and PDFs including:
+The scripts write multiple CSVs and PDFs, including:
 - `results.csv`
 - `Country 204.csv`
 - `total_summary.csv`